 According to an Alfresco survey of more than 753 business professionals, it was found that nearly 83% of professionals depend on technology to collaborate.
 82% of the participants also felt that they would feel impacted if this technology to collaborate was lost.

-Another research shows that employees who do collaborate on their mobile devices, 44% consider access to collaboration technology on their mobile devices to be very important.
+According to a recent study, 51% of employees say they use mobile messaging at least once a day for collaborating on work-related tasks.
+Another research shows that of employees who collaborate on their mobile devices, 44% consider access to collaboration technology on their mobile devices to be very important.

 Because modern professionals live a connected lifestyle in which they can be productive from anywhere and from any device, mobile is now playing a vital role in professional collaboration.